 - Aristotle on Induction and First Principles

-Philosophers’ Imprint 16(4) 2016·abstract·published copyAristotle’s cognitive ideal is a form of understanding that requires a sophisticated grasp of scientific first principles.
-At the end of the Analytics, Aristotle tells us that we learn these principles by induction (epagôgê).
+abstract·published copyAristotle’s cognitive ideal is a form of understanding that requires a sophisticated grasp of scientific first principles.
+At the end of the Analytics, Aristotle tells us that we learn these principles by induction (epagōgē).
 But on the whole, commentators have found this an implausible claim: induction seems far too basic a process to yield the sort of knowledge Aristotle’s account requires.
 In this paper I argue that this criticism is misguided.
 I defend a broader reading of Aristotelian induction, on which there’s good sense to be made of the claim that we come to grasp first principles inductively, and show that this reading is a natural one given Aristotle’s broader views on scientific learning.

-I’ve lately also been revisiting some interpretive ideas concerning the notion of self-sufficiency Aristotle invokes in his ethical works.
+I’ve lately also been revisiting some interpretive ideas concerning the notions of perfection and self-sufficiency Aristotle invokes in his ethical works.

 - Aristotle on Self-Sufficiency, External Goods, and Contemplation